ThrudPrimrose/cyrillic/README.md

     cargo run -- --path path/to/folder
 ```

-And it will change all files that contain cyrillic letters to latin letters
+And it will change all filenames that contain cyrillic letters to latin letters